drblallo/rlc/docs/sphinx_doc/tutorial.md

 ## Training and Running

-Now that you've ensured your system works, download the `black jack` example from [here](https://github.com/rl-language/rlc/tool/rlc/test/examples/black_jack.rl) and save it in a file in the directory we created at the start of this example.
+Now that you've ensured your system works, download the `Blackjack` example from [here](https://github.com/rl-language/rlc/tool/rlc/test/examples/black_jack.rl) and save it in the directory we created at the start of this example.

 Blackjack is an example that shows how to handle games with randomness and imperfect information.
 Indeed, the actions taken by the real user are usually just one or two, while most of the game is spent by the `randomness player` shuffling the deck—a fake player that performs actions at random.